edge-group-polito/Side-Channel-Dojo/README.md

 # AES side channel resistance implementation
-The Substituion-Box (S-Box) is the most vulnerable part to side channel attacks (SCA), the stadnard Rijndael S-box turns out to be very weak against power analysis attacks.
+The AES standard Substituion-Box (S-Box), known as Rijndael S-Box, is vulnerable against power analysis attacks.
+Tested new power-resistant S-Box.
-Tested diffent S-Box to see which gives the best resistance against SCA.
-It is a lightweight countermeasure.
+The modified AES HW accelerator can be tested on the Chipwhisperer CW305 board, which integrates the Artix-7 FPGA.
-The modified AES HW accelerator can be tested on the Chipwhisperer CW305 board, which integrates an Artix-7 FPGA.
 The AES accelerator is memory mapped and the control and status registers are driven through USB by a python API.
-An example could be found in `sca_jupyter/sca_test.ipynb`
+An example could be found in `sw/sca_jupyter/sca_test.ipynb`

 ## Getting started
 ### Prerequisites